 Before McGarry moved to her current home in the Boston area, the pastry chef got off to a much different start in the Bronx, NY.
-As a child, McGarry was an award-winning Irish step dancer, competing for 16 years across the U.S. McGarry credits the strict discipline she gained during long hours of technical training as part of her success as a chef.
+As a child, McGarry was an award-winning Irish step dancer, competing across the U.S. And she credits the strict discipline she gained during long hours of technical training as the secret to her success as a pastry chef.

-“I thrive under pressure, and I’m competitive by nature,” she says.
+“I thrive under pressure, and I’m competitive by nature,” McGarry says.
 “I’ll do whatever it takes to be the best I can be.”

 With anything in life, McGarry learned that success is only half-baked when there’s a lack of passion for what you do.
-The chef was studying for a finance and economics degree when she realized she was headed down the wrong career path.
+The chef was studying for a finance and economics degree when she realized she wasn’t headed down the path to sweet fulfillment.
 The Manhattan College student shocked her parents one spring afternoon when she told them she would be trading in her calculator for a Kitchen-Aid.

-And so McGarry started from scratch – literally – as she baked her way through New York’s celebrated French Culinary Institute under dean Jacques Torres.
+And so McGarry started from scratch – literally – as she baked her way through New York’s celebrated French Culinary Institute under the guidance of legendary Dean Jacques Torres.

-She has since taken her experience working alongside industry luminaries in New York kitchens and channeled it into building successful pastry departments from the ground up in high-end bakeries and popular eateries in the Greater Boston Area.
-All along, the Bronx native honed in on her mantra: “Flirt with dessert.”
+McGarry has channeled the experience she gained working alongside industry luminaries in New York restaurants into building successful pastry departments from the ground up in high-end bakeries and popular eateries in the Greater Boston Area.
+All along, the Bronx native has honed her culinary mantra: “Flirt with dessert.”

-“I take classic desserts and give them glamorous makeovers,” McGarry explains of her trademark style, which is highlighted by her love of pink, sparkle and high heels.
+“I take classic desserts and give them glamorous makeovers,” McGarry explains of her trademark style.

-Her desire to reach a larger audience led to the launch of the immensely successful Buttercream Blondie blog, which features dozens upon dozens of mouth-watering recipes.
-The passion project is now read by thousands each month.
+Her desire to reach a larger audience led to the launch of the immensely successful Buttercream Blondie site, which now features hundreds of mouth-watering dessert recipes.
+The passion project that made McGarry a household name is now read by hundreds of thousands of loyal fans each month.